Springer 3 HRs, Verlander 20th win, Astros clinch AL West

 The Astros won their ninth division title.
 They took the NL West in 1980 and 1986, the NL Central in 1997-99 and 2001 and their three most recent titles in the AL.

-Springer’s homered on his first three at-bats to help Houston take a 4-2 lead in the fourth inning.
+Springer homered on his first three at-bats to help Houston take a 4-2 lead in the fourth inning.

+“The first at-bat was huge just because we’re all waiting to get the lead so we can feel like we’re going to clinch,” Hinch said.
+“George does it within the first couple of pitches.
+He followed it up with a couple more homers … our vibe was really good today.
+We wanted to celebrate today.”

 The Astros added six runs in a fifth, highlighted by a two-run homer from Alex Bregman to make it 10-2.

 Springer, who has a career-best 38 home runs this season, got to work immediately, sending Jose Rodriguez’s first pitch into left-center field for his franchise-record 12th leadoff homer this season.
 That left him one shy of the MLB record for leadoff homers in a season set by Alfonso Soriano with the Yankees in 2003.